locationtech/geomesa/docs/user/kafka/confluent.rst

 configuration parameter at the key ``kafka.schema.overrides``.
 The value must be a Typesafe Config string with the top-level key ``schemas`` that is an object that contains a mapping from topic name to schema definition.
 If an override for a schema exists, it will be used instead of the schema registry.
-The overrides might be useful if you have an existing schema without the GeoMesa properties, or if you have an external topic that is not connected to the schema registry.
+The overrides might be useful if you have an existing schema without the GeoMesa properties.

 Schema Overrides Example Config
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^